President, West Coast, Peppercomm Strategic Communications

 In addition to her entrepreneurial work, Stacey serves on the board of directors for Watermark, and she was one of 20 Thiel Fellows selected for the 2015 Thiel Fellowship.
 Stacey is a US State Department Speaker who has given speeches about entrepreneurship in Russia, Egypt, Cameroon and the Central African Republic, to name a few.
 She is featured in Forbes 30 Under 30.

 Managing Partner (SV) and IP Trial Attorney, Duane Morris

-Karineh is an advisory board member of IP Counsel Café; a partner with Leading Women in Technology as well as with Chips, an organization that advances women in IP law; and the co-founder of Salonnières, a social organization for women professionals.
-Karineh was recognized as one of Silicon Valley Business Journal's 2013 Women of Influence, and was selected by The Recorder as one of its 2013 Women Leaders in Tech Law.
+Karineh is an advisory board member of IP Counsel Café; a partner with Leading Women in Technology as well as with Chips, an organization that advances women in IP law; and is the co-founder of Salonnieres, a social organization for women professionals.
+Karineh received the Silicon Valley Business Journal's Women of Influence award in 2013 and was selected by The Recorders one of its 2013 Women Leaders in Tech Law.

 Nikita T. Mitchell

 Nikita T. Mitchell is a Senior Manager at Cisco where she is responsible for strategy and planning initiatives for the company’s $20B Americas Sales organization.
 She started her career at Deloitte Consulting and gained a reputation for her ability to drive executive-level conversations for long-term strategic planning.
 Motivated by the need to further her social impact, Nikita took her expertise to the nonprofit sector as a ProInspire Fellow before launching a career in tech.

 Nikita earned her MBA from UC Berkeley, Haas School of Business and a BBA from Howard University.
 At Haas, she was the MBA Association’s first black female president, a leader for the Haas Gender Equity Initiative, a Consortium Liaison and a Principal for the $2.5M Haas Socially Responsible Investment Fund.